Tri-City Pavilions: Development

 Malouf Construction and Development Co., a construction company founded by Phoenix retail developer Grant Malouf, first proposed Tri-City Mall in 1963.
 He had tried to acquire land that the University of Arizona was using as an alfalfa farm, at the corner of West Main Street and Dobson Road, but instead chose a 40 acre plot across the street when it became available.
 Malouf chose the site because he felt that Mesa, being a tourist destination, was a suitable market for a shopping mall.
 After acquiring the land, he negotiated with two department store chains, JCPenney and Phoenix-based Diamond's, to become the mall's anchor stores.
 The center's building costs were estimated at over $10 million.
 Glenn A. MacCollum was the mall's architect.
+Alfred M. Tibshraeny Company was general contractor.
 The name "Tri-City Mall" referred to the three cities expected to draw the most business from the mall: Mesa, Tempe, and Chandler, although Malouf noted that the mall would be the first to service the eastern side of the Phoenix metropolitan area and would be convenient to shoppers from nearby cities such as Scottsdale.